run-llama/llama_index/llama-index-integrations/readers/llama-index-readers-google/llama_index/readers/google/drive/README.md

 ### mime_types

-You can also filter the files by the mimeType e.g.: `mime_types=["application/vnd.google-apps.document"]`
+DEPRECATED: You can also filter the files by the mimeType e.g.: `mime_types=["application/vnd.google-apps.document"]`

+### query_string

+You can also filter the files by the query string e.g.: `query_string="name contains 'test'"` It gives more flexibility to filter the documents.
+More info: https://developers.google.com/drive/api/v3/search-files

 ## Usage